DataDog/kics/documentation/rules/terraform/aws/role_with_privilege_escalation_by_actions_iam_AddUserToGroup.md

 ### Description

- Granting the `iam:AddUserToGroup` action with a `Resource` value of `"*"` in an IAM role—such as in the example below—allows any user or role assigned this policy to add themselves or any user to any IAM group in the account.
+ Granting the `iam:AddUserToGroup` action with a `Resource` value of `"*"` in an IAM role, such as in the example below, allows any user or role assigned this policy to add themselves or any user to any IAM group in the account.

 ```
 resource "aws_iam_role_policy" "test_inline_policy" {